fqqf/bin-dynamic-analysis/README.md

 ## watchstring
-*Detect which part of code interacts with certain string*
+*Detect at what instruction address your binary processes user input string*

 ### Usage:
 ```bash